Auldcathie: History

 A small village existed at Auldcathie since at least medieval times when Auldcathie was a distinct parish until the Scottish Reformation when it was incorporated into the parish of Dalmeny.

 Auldcathie Kirk is a ruined pre-reformation church with late 14th century details.
 The church was abandoned sometime after 1618.
 The church is a scheduled ancient monument cited as of national importance as an example of a private chapel.
 In the 19th century, the area had a farmstead and opencast quarry workings, now since demolished.

 In the 20th century, part of the area was used as a landfill was redeveloped as a new park.
 Auldcathie district park is a new recreational and sporting venue that was built as part of the new winchburgh village developments.
 The park was planned to cover 78-acres, with up to 31,000 trees.
 In January 2023, the park was open to the public and used for an inaugural parkrun which was said to be Scotland's largest.
+The park has also been the site of an annual easter egg hunt.